tgirke/GEN242/content/en/tutorials/rbasics/Rbasics.md

     ##  [1]  1  2  3  4  5  6  7  8  9 10

-The function `order` returns a sorting index for sorting an object
+The function `order` returns a sorting index for sorting an object alphanumerically.

 ``` r
 sortindex <- order(iris[,1], decreasing = FALSE)